-Australia attracts many students from all over the world to pursue their higher education.
-Thanks to the multicultural environment it hosts, it is a safe country for international students to opt for.
-Having said that, it is important to take some precautions on your own as well to remain on the safer side.
+Australia attracts many students from all over the world for pursuing their higher education.
+The multicultural environment is undoubtedly a safe one for the students.
+Having said that, it is important to take some precautions to remain on the safer side.

 Contact your university security service

 All campuses in Australia have a special body to ensure the safety of their international students.
 So, as the first step, check if your school offers one and keep the security officer’s number saved in your phone.

 Various universities and schools also offer services like shuttles and security escorts to drop you to your accommodation or stations after hours.
 Some go a step further and have their own mobile apps with a direct line for students to get in touch with the security.

 If, at any point of time, you feel unsafe in and around you campus or accommodation, don’t hesitate to get in touch with your college authorities.